malejczuk/poetry/Sonnets/sonnet001.md

 Despite her power, Time was given no ears, <br>
 The fault not hers, her blindness is not cruel. <br>
 I see this now and stand to wipe my tears; <br>
-Those born into this game don't make the rules. <br>
+Those born into this game can make no rules. <br>

 The path lies clear; if Time stops not to breathe, <br>
 Go forth and fight -- at least she must be seized! <br>